333Kenji/CarClassifier_KNN/readme.md

 # Project Description
  ## The Data

 The data for this project comes from Kaggle.
 Although I wrangle raw data in other projects I wanted to focus on the rest of preprocessing via pipelining.
-The the data features car evaluation metrics for classification, such as number of doors, safety, and maintenance cost - each bearing a range of 3-5 categorically ordered values like 'unacc', 'acc', 'vgood', and 'good' for the car_class feature.
+The the data features car evaluation metrics for classification, such as number of doors, safety, and maintenance cost - each bearing a range of 3-5 categorically ordered values like 'unacc', 'acc', 'vgood', and 'good' for the car_class feature.*<br />*
 ![alt text](https://github.com/333Kenji/CarClassifier_KNN/blob/main/Images/rawdata.jpg "Final")